Simple examples for sending emails from JavaMail API

 com.sun.mail.smtp.SMTPAddressFailedException: 550 5.7.1 Unable to relay

-The JavaMail logs go to system OUT, which is probably your catalina.out, the localhost<xxx> file or WEB-INF\logs\jasperserver.log - depending on your configuration.
+The JavaMail logs are typically written to the system OUT, which may be your catalina.out, localhost<xxx> file, or WEB-INF\logs\jasperserver.log, depending on your specific configuration.
+This logging mechanism helps in tracking and troubleshooting email-related problems.

 - SMTPSendFailedException